Excerion/superlocate-old/README.md

 `/home/user/photos/holidays/france-2010/eiffel-tower.jpg`

 Since there's only one result, you're instantly cd'd to the directory containing the file.
 The command effectively expanded to `cd /home/user/photos/holidays/france-2010/`, except that you didn't need to remember / browse your filesystem tree.
-No need to keep track of how your data was organized; it's enough to give a few arguments that describe the file you're looking for.
+No need to keep track of how your data was organized; it's enough to give a few arguments that describe the file you're looking for ('tags,' if you will).
 Even if you went to France more often and you forgot in which year you took that picture, this works.

 #### Example 2
 `user@localhost$ sl strawberry beatles`